JasonSWFu/MetricGAN/README.md

 * librosa=0.5.1

 ### Note!
+As mentioned in the paper, the input features and activation functions used in table 2 are different from those provided here.

 The following codes are created by others:
 * [SpectralNormalizationKeras](https://github.com/IShengFang/SpectralNormalizationKeras): SpectralNormalization in Keras
 *  [pystoi](https://github.com/mpariente/pystoi): stoi calculatuin in python (modified by me)